icshwi/e3training/workbook/chapter08.md

    Calling function Clock_registerRecordDeviceDriver
    ```

-### Module/application created in the standard EPICS way
+### Module/application created in the standard way (using `makeBaseApp`)

-This is basically the same as with the local source code example above.
+> This is basically the same as with the local source code example above, so the steps will be shortened.

 1. Create a configuration file: